tonysparks/jslt2/README.md

 	"team" : "Green Bay Packers"
 }
 ```
-and given the JLST script:
+and given the JSLT script:

 ```
 {